 In principle, increased trade resulting from trade agreements can offer consumers access to goods and services that are less expensive or of higher quality.
 At the same time, there is a risk that rules in trade and investment agreements limit the sovereign right of states to adopt measures for consumer protection at the domestic level.
 Hence, much depends on how these agreements are designed.
 A study, compiled by Christiane Gerstetter, Senior Fellow at Ecologic Institute and Christian Pitschas, provides an overview of consumer-related rights in recent international trade agreements.
-The study was commissioned by the Federation of German Consumer Organisations (vzbv); it is avalaible only in German.Read more
+The study is available fro download.Read more

 Publications – Ecologic Legal

 showing 1-20 of 132 results

 On 30 October 2016 Canada and the EU signed CETA.
 Ratification of the agreement will be the next step.
 A new study by the Ecologic Institute analyses the environmental implications of regulatory cooperation under CETA.
 The study finds that CETA establishes a comprehensive institutional framework for regulatory cooperation between Canada and the EU and sets primarily procedural obligations.
 CETA does not contain detailed obligations that predetermine specific outcomes of regulatory cooperation.
 Regulatory cooperation under CETA is voluntary.
 Regulatory cooperation under CETA has a focus on trade liberalisation and consistency of standards.
 It does not focus on enhancing environmental protection.
 The study is available for download.Read more